ariga/atlas/doc/md/guides/postgres/index-operator-classes.md

 We do not have any indexes other than the primary index on the `id` column.

-Now, let’s assume that we are not aware of the usage of operator classes in indexes just yet, and we want to accelerate queries involving patterns matching expressions with a `LIKE` operator, to search a name in the `subscriber_name` column.
+Now, let’s assume that we are not aware of the usage of operator classes in indexes just yet.
+We want to accelerate queries involving patterns matching expressions with a `LIKE` operator in order to search a name in the `subscriber_name` column.
 In this case, we would create an index on the column `subscriber_name` with the following command:

 ```sql
 CREATE INDEX